Find What You're Looking For:

 • 1/2 teaspoon ground cinnamon

-• 1/4 teaspoon ground ginger
+• 1/4 teaspoon ground ginger or pumpkin pie spice

-• 2 teaspoons flax seed meal (optional)
+• 2 teaspoons ground flax seeds (optional)

 • 1 large egg